harrietrc/loadimpact-docs/jekyll/_v4/integrations/circleci-integration.md

 1. Download a k6 release archive and extract the binary to a directory that is cached between builds
 2. Run the k6 load test main.js located in the `loadtests` directory in the root of the repository **Note:** The k6 command includes the `-o cloud` option which means the results will be streamed to Insights.
-Alternatively, you can use `k6 cloud` to execute the test from the Load Impact cloud service.
-For that to work we'll need to make sure k6 has access to our Load Impact API token in the environment variable K6_CLOUD_TOKEN.
+Alternatively, you can use `k6 cloud` to execute the test from the LoadImpact cloud service.
+For that to work we'll need to make sure k6 has access to our LoadImpact API token in the environment variable K6_CLOUD_TOKEN.

 ## Environment variables

-To have the results of our load tests streamed to Insights or executed in the Load Impact cloud, we need to add the K6_CLOUD_TOKEN environment variable.
+To have the results of our load tests streamed to Insights or executed in the LoadImpact cloud, we need to add the K6_CLOUD_TOKEN environment variable.
 1. Navigate to your project's settings in CircleCI
 2. Find the "Environment variables" section under "Build settings" in the menu to the left.
 3. Add a new environment variable with name K6_CLOUD_TOKEN